moltenform/labs_coordinate_music/README.md

 	' Compilation': allow tracks to have id3 tag for a different album ' Selections': allow tracks to have id3 tag for a different album, and do not require track numbers

-Spotify associations are stored in id3 metadata.
 You can add allowed file extensions in the CheckFileExtensions class of recurring_coordinate.py.
-As music, url, mp3, m4a, and flac are supported.
-(You will have to rename your .mp4 and .aac files to .m4a).
-To enable support for ogg, add two lines of code to getFieldForFile() in coordmusicutil.py.
+By default, url, mp3, m4a, and flac are supported.
+(You will have to rename .mp4 and .aac files to .m4a).
+Enabling ogg is easily added with two lines of code to getFieldForFile() in coordmusicutil.py.

+Tests pass on Linux (latest Linux Mint) and Windows (7 and later supported).